sebs/advanced-xp/readme.md

 # Advanced XP

-A Extreme Programming workshop for Teams already doing Scrum
+A Extreme Programming workshop for Teams already using Scrum